-- b) include the most significant costs and benefits whether or not they can be quantified; - c) quantify impacts where it is possible and proportionate to do so, while recognising that non-financial and unquantifiable impacts may hold great weight in policy decisions; - d) as far as possible, make clear who bears the costs and who receives the benefits, including those flowing from the impacts on the interests of particular groups or subgroups of stakeholders; - e) include implementation costs for Ofcom to the extent they may result in increased administrative fees for stakeholders; - f) set out and explain assumptions and major uncertainties; - g) only take into account those costs and benefits that would be reasonably incurred because of a policy being implemented (as opposed to costs and benefits that would be incurred anyway); - h) identify and account for the cost of complying with regulation e.g. of providing regulatory information or adopting new technical requirements, if possible; - i) where relevant, consider other policies that may affect the outcome of our actions, which may be other Ofcom policies or anticipated action by a government or other body; and - j) have regard to what the key risks and side effects are of our policies, and how they may be mitigated, noting that it is impractical to try to identify all risks or potential unintended side effects. - 4.28 When carrying out impact assessments, we may refer to published guidance from other organisations for explanations of specific techniques where we consider them to be relevant.
-These include HM Treasury's Green and Magenta books, the Regulatory Policy Committee's review of impact assessments, and the Competition and Markets Authority's Competition impact assessment guidelines.
+- 4.32 When carrying out our analysis, we will generally take into account the key principles set out below.
+The form and detail in which we do so will depend on the nature of the policy proposal and what we consider to be proportionate in the circumstances.
+In practice, we generally expect to: - a) focus on the most significant costs and benefits and not spend a disproportionate amount of time considering costs and benefits which we consider to be relatively minor; - b) include the most significant costs and benefits, whether or not they can be quantified; - c) quantify impacts where it is possible and proportionate to do so, while recognising that evidence of non-financial and unquantifiable impacts may hold great weight in policy decisions; - d) as far as possible, make clear who bears the costs and who receives the benefits, including those flowing from the impacts on sub-groups of industry stakeholders and specific groups of persons; - e) include implementation costs for Ofcom to the extent they may result in increased administrative fees for stakeholders; - f) set out and explain assumptions and major uncertainties; - g) only take into account those costs and benefits that would be reasonably incurred because of a policy being implemented (as opposed to costs and benefits that would be incurred anyway);

+- h) where possible, identify and account for the cost of complying with regulation e.g. costs associated with providing regulatory information or adopting new technical requirements; - i) where appropriate, consider the likely impacts on competition, investment and innovation: - j) where relevant, consider other policies that may affect the outcome of our actions, which may be other Ofcom policies or anticipated action by a government or other body; and have regard to the key risks and potential side effects of our policies, and how they may be mitigated, noting that it is impractical to try to identify all risks or potential unintended side effects. - 4.33 When carrying out impact assessments, we may refer to published guidance from other organisations for explanations of specific techniques where we consider them to be relevant.
+These include HM Treasury's Green32 and Magenta33 books, the Regulatory Policy Committee's review of impact assessments, 34 and the Competition and Markets Authority's Competition impact assessment guidelines.
+35